-The Epiphone Les Paul Custom is a stunning looking guitar, with high end appointments that more than justify the additional cost over the Standard models, as well as Epiphone’s other entry level guitars.
+The Epiphone LP Custom is a stunning looking guitar, with high-end appointments that more than justify the additional cost over the Standard models and Epiphone’s other entry-level guitars.

 The SlimTaper neck was a treat to play.
-It was the same profile as found on several of the other models we reviewed in this roundup, and we really couldn’t get enough of it.
-It was fast, and offered excellent ergonomics from top to bottom.
+It was the same profile found on several of the other models we reviewed in this roundup, and we really couldn’t get enough of it.
+We found that it was fast and offered excellent ergonomics from top to bottom.

 The finish is always the big attention grabber with custom models.
 We tried out the Alpine White, which is such a great color on these guitars.
 Of course, it’s also available in ebony.
 It had binding on the top and bottom of the body, on the neck, and on the headstock, and against the white finish, it really stood out.

-Hardware was all finished in gold, which first of all, isn’t everybody’s cup of tea, but most importantly, the gold hardware on Epiphone models has a tendency to pit and fade away quite quickly.
+Hardware was all finished in gold, which first of all, isn’t everybody’s cup of tea.
+More importantly, the gold hardware on Epiphone models has a tendency to pit and fade away quite quickly.
 This might not be so bad, but because the body has a polyester finish, it will always look brand new while the hardware ages.

-It had a pair of ProBucker 2 pickups, which delivered a great range of tones from glassy cleans, which were perfect for jazz, all the way through to guttural metal chugging.
+It had a pair of ProBucker 2 pickups, which delivered a great range of tones from glassy cleans, which were perfect for jazz all the way to guttural metal chugging.
 Of course, in between, it manages to hit the classic vintage PAF tones, too.

-Verdict: If you’re into the tuxedo look, the Epiphone Les Paul Custom is the only way to go.
-It does look sensational, although if gold hardware isn’t your thing, then you’d be better off looking at another model.
-The fit and finish is superb on the custom, and when you combine that with the versatile tones, you have a pro level guitar at a very intermediate price.
+Verdict: If you’re into the tuxedo look, the Epiphone LP Custom is the only way to go.
+It does look sensational, although if gold hardware isn’t your thing, you’d be better off looking at another model.
+The fit and finish is superb on the custom.
+When you combine that with the versatile tones, you have a pro-level guitar at a very intermediate price.

-How To Choose The Best Epiphone Les Paul
+How to Choose The Right Les Paul For You

-If you’re in the market for an Epiphone Les Paul, the similar names used between models can really make it difficult to decipher exactly what you’re looking at.
+If you’re in the market for an Epi Les Paul, the names used between models can really make it difficult to decipher exactly what you’re looking at.
 Keep on reading to find out all you need to know about choosing the right Epi LP.

-Slab style bodies are completely flat and have no contours outside of the guitar’s natural shape.
-The top and the back of the guitar’s body are completely flat, too, hence the slab moniker.
+Slab-style bodies are completely flat and have no contours outside of the guitar’s natural shape.
+The top and back of the guitar’s body are completely flat, too, hence the slab moniker.
 Slab guitars are generally cheaper to produce, which results in a more affordable guitar.

-Epiphone Les Pauls come in a range of different neck profiles.
+Epiphone’s range of Les Pauls come in an array of different neck profiles.
 Truthfully, no one profile is “better” than another, as this is an element that is purely about personal preference.

 Thinner Necks like the SlimTaper D, SlimTaper C, and plain SlimTaper tend to be faster, and usually more comfortable, especially for newer players.